Petr-Chalupa/JTileEngine/docs/raw/manual.typ

 - JSON (org.json)

 = Assets
 Assets such as the logo and sprites, used in both the `ui` and `engine`, were manually created for the engine using the free online editor *Piskel*.
-Sprites are created as $64 times 64$ pixel images.
+Sprites are defined as $64 times 64$ pixel images.
 Examples are shown below:

 #v(1em)
 #grid(